vmware-nsx/eval-docs-ids-ips/docs/9-Segmentation.md

 First, we will apply a **Macro-segmentation** policy which will isolate our **Production** environment and the applications deployed in it from the **Development** environment.
 Then, we will implement a **Micro-segmentation** policy, which will employ an **allow-list** to only allow the flows required for our applications to function and block everything else.

-**Macro-Segmentation: Isolating the Production and Development enviornments**
+**Macro-Segmentation: Isolating the Production and Development environnments**

 The goal of this exercise is to completley isolate workloads deployed in **Production** from workloads deployed in **Development**.
 All nested workloads were previously tagged to identify which of these environments they were deployed in, and earlier in this lab, you created groups for **Production Applications** and **Development Applications** respecively.
 In the next few steps, you will create the appropriate firewall rules to achieve this, and then run through the **lateral movement** attack scenario again to see how lateral movement has now been limited to a particular environment.